Open Enrollment For 2023 Medicare Coverage: Should You Make Changes?

 With the Fall season underway, current Medicare beneficiaries are reminded that Open Enrollment is now available.
-From October 15th – December 7th, current Medicare beneficiaries can make changes to their current coverage.
+From October 15th – December 7th, Medicare beneficiaries can make changes to their current coverage.

 It may help to understand the basic jargon of how basic Traditional Medicare works and the roles that Medicare Advantage and Medigap play in relation to Traditional Medicare.